bram2w/baserow/docs/installation/install-with-k8s.md

 You will need to also provide a redis and postgres instance configured using the environment variables below.
 See [Configuring Baserow](./configuration.md) for more details on these variables.

+You should also set up and configure Baserow to use an S3 compatible storage service for uploading and serving user uploaded files.

 ## Example baserow.yml